-Report of the Management Board to the Annual General Meeting regarding the authorisation to exclude of preemptive subscription rights proposed under agenda item No. 7 in accordance with section 71 (1) sentence 2 in conjunction with section 186 (4) sentence 5 of the AktG
+Report of the Management Board to the Annual General Meeting regarding the authorisations and the exclusion of subscription rights proposed under agenda item no. 8 in accordance with sections 71 (1) no. 8 sentence 5 and 186 (4) sentence 2 of the AktG

-The Management Board has submitted a written report regarding agenda item No. 7 in accordance with sections 71 (1) No. 8, 186 (4) sentence 2 of the AktG on the reasons for the proposed authorisation for the acquisition of treasury shares, subject to the partial restriction of the principle of equal treatment and any shareholders' disposal rights, and regarding the proposed authorisation for the sale of treasury shares other than via the stock exchange and in compliance with the principle of equal treatment and at the proposed issue price.
-This report is hereby disclosed as follows:
+The Management Board has submitted a written report regarding agenda item no. 8 in accordance with sections 71 (1) no. 8, 186 (4) sentence 2 of the AktG on the reasons for the proposed authorisation for the acquisition of treasury shares, subject to the partial restriction of the principle of equal treatment and any shareholders' subscription and/or disposal rights, and regarding the proposed authorisation for the sale of treasury shares other than via the stock exchange and in compliance with the principle of equal treatment and at the proposed issue price.
+The report is hereby published as follows:

-The purpose of the proposed authorisation is to enable the Company to acquire treasury shares in accordance with section 71 (1) No. 8 of the AktG, as was the case last year.
-As a rule, this would enable the Company to purchase treasury shares up to the equivalent of ten per cent (10%) of its registered share capital, up until and including 18 May 2015 (i.e. up to the maximum five years permitted by law), for purposes other than securities trading.
+The purpose of the proposed authorisation is to enable the Company to continue to have the option to acquire treasury shares in accordance with section 71 (1) no. 8 of the AktG.
+As a rule, this would enable the Company to purchase treasury shares up to the equivalent of ten per cent (10%) of its share capital, up until and including 19 May 2020 (i. e. up to the maximum five years permitted by law), for any valid purpose.
 With the proposed extension, the Company will be in a position to continue capitalising on the benefits of purchasing its own shares, in both its own interests and those of its shareholders, until said date.
-The number of shares the Company is permitted to own is restricted by law to ten per cent (10%) of its registered share capital, including the authorisation to purchase treasury shares for securities trading purposes, as proposed under agenda item No. 6 (section 71 (2) of the AktG).
+The number of shares the Company is permitted to own is restricted by law to ten per cent (10%) of the share capital, including the authorisation to purchase treasury shares for securities trading purposes, as proposed under agenda item no. 7 (section 71 (2) of the AktG).
 The acquisition may take place via the stock exchange or via a public offer to purchase at the prices stipulated in the authorisation and based on the prevailing market price.
 This provides a level playing field for all shareholders to sell shares to the Company, provided that the Company exercises its authorisation to purchase treasury shares.
 This approach safeguards shareholders' rights and preserves equality of treatment.
 Whenever a public offer is oversubscribed, acceptance must be effected on a pro-rata basis.
 The preferential acceptance of a lower share quantity of up to 100 shares tendered per shareholder and commercial rounding may be provided for.
 This method is used to avoid fractional amounts when determining the individual purchase quotas and minor residual portions, thereby facilitating the technical handling.

-Neither the offering price per share nor the threshold values of the purchase price range may exceed or fall below, by more than ten per cent (10%), the average closing price of the Company's shares in Xetra (or a comparable successor system) during the three trading days on the Frankfurt/Main stock exchange prior to the purchase, the assumption of an obligation to purchase or the public announcement of the purchase offer.
+Neither the offered purchase price nor the threshold values of the purchase price range may exceed or fall below, by more than ten per cent (10%), the average closing price of the Company's shares in Xetra® (or a comparable successor system) during the three trading days on the Frankfurt/Main stock exchange prior to the purchase, the assumption of an obligation to purchase or the public announcement of the purchase offer.
 The purchase offer may provide further conditions.